jlangch/venice/doc/readme/concurrency.md

 might not be available yet and can be delivered exactly once, from any thread, later.
 If another thread tries to dereference a promise before it's delivered, it will block the calling thread.
 If the promise is already resolved (delivered), no blocking occurs at all.
-Promise can only be delivered once and can never change its value once set.
+A promise can only be delivered once and can never change its value once set.

 ```clojure